hertogp/iptable/_readme.md

 -- table functions

+#ipt                                           -- 0 (nothing stored yet)
 ipt:counts()                                   -- 0 0 (ipv4_count ipv6_count)
 for k,v in pairs(ipt) do ... end               -- iterate across k,v-pairs
 for k,v in ipt:more(prefix [,true]) ... end    -- iterate across more specifics
 for k,v in ipt:less(prefix [,true]) ... end    -- iterate across less specifics
 for k,v in ipt:masks(prefix [,true]) ... end   -- iterate across masks used
-for k,g in ipt:merge(prefix [,true]) ... end   -- iterate across combinable pfx's
+for k,g in ipt:merge(af) ... end               -- iterate across combinable pfx's
 for rdx in ipt:radixes(af [,true]) ... end     -- dumps all radix nodes in tree

 -- note: use `true` as 2nd (optional boolean) argument to:
 --> include search `prefix` itself in search results if found, or